cunterrainer/Hardware-Plotter/README.md

 ![image info](./docs/image2.PNG)

 # Supported devices
-I've only been able to test it with an esp32 and an arduino uno, however other devices should work fine aswell, since all the application does is to parse the provided string, thus aslong as the string is properly formatted it shouldn't be an issue to use something else.
+I've only been able to test it with an esp32 and an arduino uno, however other devices should work fine aswell, since all the application does is to parse the provided string, thus as long as the string is properly formatted it shouldn't be an issue to use something else.

 # Platforms
 Supported platform:
 - [x] Windows
 - [ ] Linux

-Currently, only available for Windows 10.
+Currently, only available for Windows.
 However, I am considering adding Linux support in the future.

 # Build

 Windows only!
 This project uses premake as it's build system.
 The premake5 binaries are already provided.
-I've tested building the app with visual studio, clang and gcc, however other compilers might work aswell just give it a try.
+I've tested building the app with visual studio, clang and gcc, however other compilers might work aswell, just give it a try.
 For additional information use:
 ```
 vendor\premake5 --help